ralphmarondev/pi-sync/android/notes.md

 - Getting door list by username [from login]
 - Closing | Opening door with api using mobile app
 - Syncing with other way of closing | opening of door
+- Getting password hint with username inputted.
+- Getting history list by room id

 ## Actions todo

-- Getting password hint with username inputted.
-- Getting history by room id
+- Getting the user image from the api and display it on mobile app